mitalmulashiya/scrapper/README.md

-﻿# Sainsbury's Coading Test for Software Engineering - coaded by Mital #
+﻿# Sainsbury's Coding Test for Software Engineering - coded by Mital #

 A console application that shows ability to consume a webpage; scrapes the Sainsbury’s grocery site - Ripe Fruits page and returns a JSON array of all the products on the page.